-- Choose the right sunscreen for waterplay and apply regularly.
+- Choose the right sunscreen for water play and apply it regularly.
 We like this guide from Choice Australia which helps you to choose the right sunscreen.

 Public Swimming Pools Brisbane

 Many Brisbane Swimming Pools are more like mini water parks.
-Gone are the days where all you could expect was a swimming pool and not much else.
-Infact finding a public swimming pool that is just a pool is more the exception than the norm.
+Gone are the days when all you could expect was a swimming pool and not much else.
+In fact, finding a public swimming pool that is just a pool is more an exception than the norm.
 We have listed all the public swimming pools in Brisbane and have links to the ones most worth visiting.
-Generally you will find there is a small entry fee with many also offering annual passes allowing you to save money if you expect to go often.
-Read about all about Brisbane Public Swimming Pools.
+Generally, you will find there is a small entry fee with many also offering annual passes allowing you to save money if you expect to go often.
+Read all about Brisbane Public Swimming Pools.